 What Is the Opening Range Breakout Strategy?

-The Opening Range Breakout is a popular intraday trading approach that focuses on the market’s behaviour within the first few minutes after it opens.
-The idea is simple: observe how price moves during the initial range of the session, identify its high and low points, and then wait for a breakout beyond these levels.
+The Opening Range Breakout is a popularintraday trading approach that focuses on the market’s behaviour within the first few minutes after it opens.
+The idea is simple: observe how the price moves during the initial range of the session, identify its high and low points, and then wait for a breakout beyond these levels.

-The ORB trading strategy aims to catch strong directional moves that follow the initial indecision period at market open.
+The ORB trading strategyis used to identify potential directional moves that may follow the initial indecision period at market open.
 Most traders apply this strategy on lower timeframes such as 1-minute, 3-minute, or 5-minute charts.
-However, the timeframe used for defining the “opening range” varies based on trading style.
+However, the timeframe used to define the “opening range” varies by trading style.
 Common periods include the first 5, 15, or 30 minutes after the market opens.

-When markets open, there’s often a surge in activity due to overnight news, economic data, or investor reaction.
-This early movement creates volatility, which the Opening Range Breakout Strategy attempts to exploit.
-Once the price breaks above or below this early range, it often leads to a continued directional move — especially when backed by volume.
+When markets open, there's often a surge in activity due to overnight news, economic data, or investor reaction.
+This early movement creates volatility, which the Opening Range Breakout strategy attempts to exploit.
+Once the price breaks above or below this early range, it may lead to a continued directional move, especially when supported by strong volume.

-The ORB strategy removes much of the guesswork from trading, as it provides clear entry and exit points.
+The ORB strategy provides defined reference levels for entry and exit, helping traders analyse price movement in a more structured way.
 This is especially appealing to intraday traders looking for structured setups.

 How to Identify the Opening Range Breakout Setup?